ZIqinGX/Coding3_Machinelearning/README.md

 # Coding3_Machinelearning

 Hi!
 This is my final project for Coding3 Machine Learning Unit.
-It is a style transfer exploration example which contains three notebooks.
+It is a style transfer exploration example by CNN.
+My project contains three notebooks.

 ## source of dataset:
 https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time